ljdursi/dursi-blog/_posts/2021-06-08-research-computing-funding-to-researchers.md

 expertise — those needs where there are many possible service providers.
-And in those areas, having the researcher in control of what services they can use where will help drive those vendors to having the kinds and quality of services that researchers need.
+And in those areas, having the researcher in control of what services they can use where will help drive those vendors to providing the kinds and quality of services that researchers need.

-Not all — most, but not all — such needs are capacity needs.
-Not every kind of computing or expertise need is available enough for researchers to be able to easily buy needed services.
-Researchers can't conjure into existence a (say) large quantum computing centre of excellence one researcher-led grant at a time.
-Those not-yet-widely-available new capabilities have to be handled separately, with existing funding councils setting priorities.
-And some kinds of foundational infrastructures — research and education networks, advisory bodies — will need to be handled separately.
+But not every kind of computing or expertise capability is available enough for researchers to be able to easily buy needed quantities of.
+Researchers can't conjure into existence a (say) large quantum computing centre of excellence one investigator-led grant at a time.
+Those new and emerging capabilities have to be handled separately, with existing funding councils setting priorities.
+And some kinds of foundational infrastructures — research and education networks, advisory bodies — will also need to be handled separately.

 But for the bulk of research computing, for capacity support of research using computing, data and related expertise, there's no